MicroEJ/LibraryJava-hoka/hoka/user-manual.rst

 Scope
 ~~~~~

-This document explains how the Hoka HTTP server can be facilitated to create
+This document explains how the Hoka HTTP server can be used to create
 web interfaces or M2M capabilities for embedded applications.
-This manual is
+This manual
-made for the version 7.0.0.
+addresses version 7.0.0.
 For later versions updates, see `changelog
 <../CHANGELOG.md>`_.

 Intended audience